Prag8855/aab/content/guides/cancel-bvg-yearly-ticket.md

 You must know your customer number (*Kundennummer*) and your contract number (*Vertragsnummer* or *Abonummer*).

-You can find these numbers on the letter you received from the BVG, or [online](https://abo.bvg.de/).
-This is not the number on your BVG card or in your order confirmation email (*Abonnement Best-Nr*).
+They are on the letter you received from the BVG.
+You can also find them [online](https://abo.bvg.de/).
+This is not the number on your BVG card, or the number in your order confirmation email (*Abonnement Best-Nr*).

 ![The BVG Kundennummer on a BVG letter](/images/bvg-kuendigung-abonummer.jpg)